-Only those registering for CME or subscription services are asked to provide identifying information, such as name, contact information, etc. On our registration screen, we clearly label which information is required for registration, and which information is optional and may be given at the user's discretion.
+Note, only those registering for CME/CNE, subscription services or meeting attendance are asked to provide identifying information, such as name, contact information, etc. On our registration screen we clearly label which information is required for registration and which information is optional and may be given at the user's discretion.

 Information from Outside Sources

 In order to verify the licensure status and identity of physicians or other healthcare professionals who register on RTP websites, RTP may also collect information from other sources about registered users.